 Everyone has to eat on a Myrtle Beach golf trip, and Italian food is often at the top of the list for visiting groups.
-With the spring season coming into focus, we brought in our local golf and food gurus to debate the area’s best Italian restaurants.
+We brought in our local golf and food gurus to debate the area’s best Italian restaurants.

 Chris King: Ian, whether you are playing the Dunes Club or trying to enjoy a trip on the cheap, everyone has to eat, and we all enjoy Italian food.
 Pizza, pasta, risotto, whatever, pile it all on my plate (no, I’m not on a gluten free diet) but where do you, my follicly challenged friend, go for great Italian food?